JSASD/powershell/README.md

-# powershell
+# Powershell Scripts
-Set of PowerShell scripts
+Set of PowerShell scripts used by the district.